primatejs/primate/docs/guide/hooks.md

 **Precondition** none

-This hook allows modules to publish client-side code and entry points to memory.
-Primate loads and serves JavaScript/CSS files in the `static` directory directly from memory, and this hook is particularly useful for [frontend frameworks][frontend-frameworks], which might need to register their own core scripts.
+This hook allows modules to publish client-side code and entry points.
+It is particularly useful for [frontend frameworks][frontend-frameworks], which may need to register their own core scripts.

 Publishing entry points allow bundler modules to effectively consolidate code during the `bundle` hook.

-This hook receives the app as its first and the next subscriber as its second parameter.
+This hook accepts the app as its first and the next subscriber as its second parameter.

 ## bundle